Sometimes I write about a particular topic to help me through something I’m having trouble with. This is definitely one of those posts!

-If you can’t remember that last time you left the office at lunchtime, are stressed out or generally having problems at work – get out of the office and release some of the pressure.
+If you can’t remember the last time you left the office at lunchtime, are stressed out, or generally having problems at work – get out of the office and release some of the pressure.

 Do whatever calms you – read a book, look around the shops, go for a walk in the park or simply go somewhere to eat your lunch.